MathieuandSpheroidalWaveFunctions/Mathieu/readme.txt

                    the characteristics for the sine radial functions of the third kind Ms3 and their first derivatives with respect to z.
 Ms3 and its first derivative is real when l is odd and imaginary when l is even.
-                   In this case, the real values given in the vectors dms23 and dms23d must be multiplied by i to obtain the characteristics for even orders.
+                   In this case, the real values given in the vectors ms23c and ms23dc must be multiplied by i to obtain the characteristics for even orders.

-          mc23e  : integer vectors of length lnum containing the mc23de   exponents corresponding to dms23 and dms23d
+          mc23e  : integer vectors of length lnum containing the mc23de   exponents corresponding to ms23 and ms23d

+          naccrs : vector of lnum values for the estimated accuracy of the sine radial functions; obtained using the Wronskian

-          ce,ced : vectors ce(lnum,narg) and ced(lnum,narg) that
+          ce,ced : arrays ce(lnum,narg) and ced(lnum,narg) that
                    contain narg calculated angular cosine functions
                    and their first derivatives for each of the lnum values of l [real(knd)]
                    For example, ce(10,1) is the angular function for l = 9 and the first value of the angle phi given by arg(1)

-          se,sed : vectors se(lnum,narg) and sed(lnum,narg) that
+          se,sed : arrays se(lnum,narg) and sed(lnum,narg) that
                    contain narg calculated angular sine functions
                    and their first derivatives for each of the lnum values of l [real(knd))